 Letter before action

-Before court action is contemplated, we start the process by writing a letter before action to the lessee at each of his/her addresses, setting out the breach alleged and requiring its remedy within a set number of days.
-This is usually seven days.
+Before court action is contemplated, we start the process by writing a letter before action to the lessee at each of his/her addresses, setting out the breach alleged and requiring its remedy within 30 days which is compliant with the Pre-Action Protocol for Debt Claims which came in to force on 1 October 2017.

 The usual recovery pattern for a monetary breach is that the majority of lessees pay once they receive a letter before action.
 However, a minority do not.
 In those cases, we usually recommend the issue of proceedings to obtain the required determination in the County Court.
 Where appropriate, however, we will review each situation on its merits and tailor our advice and recommendations accordingly.